mattmull42/unrolled_demosaicking/README.md

 ## Testing

 The notebook `test.ipynb` provides the tools to apply the network with the selected weights on a dataset with a given set of CFAs.
-It gives the mean PSNR (dB) and mean SSIM, along with their corresponding standard variations.
+It gives the mean PSNR (dB) and SSIM, along with their corresponding standard variations.

 ## Predicting